blepping/ComfyUI-bleh/README.md

 1. Instead of choosing a block to apply the downscale effect to, you can enter a comma-separated list of blocks.
 This may or not actually be useful but it seems like you can get interesting effects applying it to multiple blocks.
 Try `2,3` or `1,2,3`.
 2. Adds a `start_fadeout_percent` input.
 When this is less than `end_percent` the downscale will be scaled to end at `end_percent`.
 For example, if `downscale_factor=2.0`, `start_percent=0.0`, `end_percent=0.5` and `start_fadeout_percent=0.0` then at 25% you could expect `downscale_factor` to be around `1.5`.
 This is because we are deep shrinking between 0 and 50% and we are halfway through the effect range. (`downscale_factor=1.0` would of course be a no-op and values below 1 don't seem to work.)
+3. Expands the options for upscale and downscale types, you can also turn on antialiasing for `bicubic` and `bilinear` modes.

+*Notes*: It seems like when shrinking multiple blocks, blocks downstream are also affected.
+So if you do x2 downscaling on 3 blocks, you are going to be applying `x2 * 3` downscaling to the lowest block (and maybe downstream ones?).
+I am not 100% sure how it works, but the takeway is you want to reduce the downscale amount when you are downscaling multiple blocks.
+For example, using blocks `2,3,4` and a downscale factor of `2.0` or `2.5` generating at 3072x3072 seems to work pretty well.
+Another note is schedulers that move at a steady pace seem to produce better results when fading out the deep shrink effect.
+In other words, exponential or Karras schedulers don't work well (and may produce complete nonsense). `ddim_uniform` and `sgm_uniform` seem to work pretty well and `normal` appear to be decent.

 Deep Shrink credits: